DomBurke23/JavaPractice/README.md

 - Pho.java
 - NoodleRestaurant.java

+Order.java
+This file demonstrates conditions and control flow.
+Issue compiling this on my PC's cmd.

 Reservation.java
 This file is invoking constructors with parameters and using if checks to return a print statement depending on the argument passed.